shammern/TDT4145-Datdat/README.md

 This project has been realized using VScode and sqlite3

 Reqirements:
+    - VScode
-    - Extensions: SQLite, SQLite Viewer
+    - VScode-extensions: SQLite (by alexcvzz), SQLite Viewer (Florian Klampfer)
     - Empty DB, provided is Project_DB.db
-    - VScode

 Initizialisation of project:
     0. Verify that Project_DB is empty by navigating to it and viewing with SQLite Viewer